 The LTA called a tender on 15 August 2017 to seek proposals from the industry.
 It also hopes to extend the concept to night bus services, in place of existing night bus services with fixed timetables and routes.
-Trials are expected to begin in the second half of 2018.
+Trials are expected to begin in Dec 2018.

 Demand Responsive Transport (DRT) is a user-oriented form of public transport characterised by flexible routings based on real-time commuter demand, using a fleet of vehicles operating in shared-ride mode between pick-up and drop-off locations according to passengers needs.